Find answers to Frequently Asked Questions:

 - If there is a defective hardware component, we’ll send you a replacement part or a new product unit free of charge.

-- If you want to return a product that doesn’t have any issues, we’ll charge a 10% restocking fee.
+- If you want to return a product that doesn’t have any hardware issues, we’ll charge a 10% restocking fee.

 Every Librem comes with a company-backed, two-year parts and labor warranty.
 We currently have one warranty facility in South San Francisco, however we are also considering and pursuing distribution and warranty repair within certain other countries.
 Contact support(at)puri.sm for assistance.